a5huynh/athlabs.com/index.md

 ![Where I am][ucsd]

 My focus was a combination of *human computation*, *computer vision* and *machine learning*.
-Despite that my interests cover everything from human- computer interaction and computer graphics to astronomy and astrophysics!
+Despite that my interests cover everything from human-computer interaction and computer graphics to astronomy and astrophysics!

 A lot of my free time was spent hacking away at various [side projects](http://github.com/a5huynh), adventuring, or simply enjoying the fantastic weather that blesses the San Diego biome.

 [quid]: https://quid.com
 [blog]: https://a5huynh.github.io